2020leon/rpca/README.md

 # RPCA

 [Robust principal component analysis] (robust PCA, RPCA) is a modification of  principal component analysis (PCA) which works well with respect to grossly corrupted observations.
-The package implement robust PCA in exact alternating Lagrangian multipliers (EALM) algorithm and inexact alternating Lagrangian multipliers (IALM) algorithm.
+The package implements robust PCA in exact alternating Lagrangian multipliers (EALM) algorithm and inexact alternating Lagrangian multipliers (IALM) algorithm.
 The implementation refers [the paper][Lin] and [its MATLAB implementation][Sample code].

 ## Installation